jamesmdaley/teltonika-tailscale/readme.md

 ## How to.

 ### Login via SSH
-  ssh root@<ip address>.
+  ssh root@ipaddress\
-  <gui password>.
+  gui password

 ### Download the latest Taiscale client for arm devices (check the arch for your device)
-  cd ..
+  cd ..  \
-  cd /tmp.
+  cd /tmp \
-  curl https://pkgs.tailscale.com/stable/tailscale_1.40.0_arm.tgz --output tailscale.tgz.
+  curl https://pkgs.tailscale.com/stable/tailscale_1.40.0_arm.tgz --output tailscale.tgz\
-  <get from the latest tailscale source>.
+  update from the tailscale package source\

 ### Extract the package
-  tar x -zvC /tmp -f tailscale.tgz
+  tar x -zvC /tmp -f tailscale.tgz\

 ### Delete the package now its extracted to save disk space
-  rm tailscale.tgz
+  rm tailscale.tgz\

 ### Then we move the tailscale and tailscaled binaries over to /usr/bin/ where they will live
-  cd tailsca~1
+  cd tailsca~1\
-  cp tailscale /usr/bin
+  cp tailscale /usr/bin\
-  cp tailscaled /usr/bin
+  cp tailscaled /usr/bin\

 ### Remove extracted folder to save space
   cd ..